ZephyrBGoose/gwumpybaby.io/README.md

 # gwumpybaby.io
 A way to share organized script notes with collaborators

 This is a static site as a prototype for a future project.

+This static version is a prototype using a script where  the lead character is Gwumpy Baby, hence the name.

 The final project will be a script organizing website, with easy to sort modules, that collaborators can access.